mkumar183/my-diaries/01 - Diary Self/articles-blogs/Cultivate Detachment.md

 - having status is not a problem but desire for higher status and fear of losing current is.

 how to cultivate detachment ?
+Guru ji says live like butter on water. its not possible to live without others in this world. we can seek a solitary life but we are associated and connected with the rest.
+In such cases its best to live around all but not being attached to them.

+Things: find out things that you have extreme desire for.
+See if you can live without these. are these practical or logical possessions.

+House: you need one home to live.
+It being big or small is relative.
+But having one home is not wrong attachment. we all need security to live. we are not in this world to live like beggars. self pride is not attachment.

+Money: having enough money for your own security is not attacemt.
+Amoumt of money you possess is a measure of the services you have done to others. this world is cruel. you should have enough security for emergencies that you can buy services you will need. use a good financial planner to compute these necessities and have money to serve these needs.

+Social Obligations: kids marriage, education etc are essential obligations. plan for these and get these done.

+Hoarding money beyond these needs is greed bit know that you will end up giving all of it in charity at the end of your life.
+Until then no harm in keeping it in your control.

+Relationships: know that all relations are selfish in nature. yet to live in this world you need all of these.
+Maimtain your necessary relations without any expectations from them.
+Cultivate love as much as you can but do not expect anything in return.

+Status: maintain a good social status and know that its your birth right to maintain it.
+But be ready for God's decision anytime gor any of these.
+He is the giver and He can take all of these away any day.
+Surrender all and everything to God.